pcelvng/task/README.md

 ![Alt text](./assets/task-overview-simple.jpg "simple overview")

-### Quick Start: Hello World!
-Worker
+### Quick Start

-We already have a basic 'hello-world' worker created in 'apps/workers/hello-world'.
-Follow the README instructions from that directory to complete the tutorial.
+For a quickstart tutorial navigate to the 'quickstart' directory and follow the README.md instructions.

 ## Tasks